gh, we saw

 shade near the children's playground and ate our lunch.
 A "theme" boat,

-Moby Dick, cruised up the
+named the Moby Dick, cruised up the

 river and was quite a site.
 Painted